-Figure 1.
-Accelerometer only block diagram
+Figure 1: Accelerometer only block diagram

 Accelerometer Plus Magnetometer

 The accelerometer plus magnetometer configuration is often used as an electronic compass.
 The electronic compass is subject to the linear acceleration equals zero, assumption.
 Accuracy is dependent upon negligible magnetic interference from the environment in which the sensors travel.